 Over the past six months, more than 300 Harvard faculty members have signed a petition calling for divestment of fossil fuel stocks.
 Students, before departing for the summer, held Heat Week to highlight climate change.
-And leading alumni such as former U.S. senator Timothy Wirth of Colorado and former vice president Al Gore, as well as others such as Stephen Heintz, president of the Rockefeller Brothers Fund, have written to Harvard President Lawrence Bacow urging the university to reverse its position.
+And leading alumni — such as former U.S. senator Timothy Wirth of Colorado, former vice president Al Gore and Stephen Heintz, president of the Rockefeller Brothers Fund — have written to Harvard President Lawrence Bacow urging the university to reverse its position.

 They have chosen an auspicious moment to make these efforts.
 Congressional Democrats are weighing the Green New Deal, climate change has popped up in the Democratic presidential debates, and the Senate Finance Committee’s ranking Democrat, Ron Wyden of Oregon, and 25 colleagues have introduced a bill to make the tax code climate-sensitive.

 More than 1,070 institutions in more than 30 countries, with total assets of about $8.8 trillion, have divested themselves of fossil fuel shares since a divestment campaign began about nine years ago, according to the website GoFossilFree.org.
 Some, including the Rockefeller Brothers Fund, have sold their stakes in all fossil fuel companies.
 Others, including Georgetown University, have sold off coal and tar sands investments only.